gobikrishnan-s3141/dotfiles/README.md

 - use `configuration.nix` file from the repo and rebuild the system
 ```
 sudo nixos-rebuild switch --upgrade

-# apply update after a reboot
-sudo nixos-rebuild boot

-# test update (not added to bootlog, until it is applied)
-sudo nixos-rebuild test
 ```
 or (more verbose)
 ```